About the Sanctuary

-One day, three pigs escaped on their way to a slaughterhouse and roamed the countryside for about a month.
-With my plans to open a sanctuary, there was no way that SAFE would allow these pigs to be sent back to become meat.
+Indeed, in May 2017, three pigs escaped from the truck that was taking them to the slaughterhouse and criss-crossed the countryside on the run for about a month.
+With Catherine’s plans to open a farm sanctuary now well in the works, there was no way that she would allow these tenacious and brave little pigs to be sent to the slaughterhouse to become someone’s dinner.

-He found out that this little new-born calf was going to be sent to be auctioned for meat, and decided to intervene.
-The next day he told me what he had done and asked me if I could give a home to this calf he had named Calvin.
+When he found out that this newborn calf was going to be auctioned off to become meat, he decided to intervene.
+The next day, he told Catherine what he had done and asked her if she could take in this calf who he had named Calvin.

 And that is how the SAFE story began to be written, one rescue after another.